 They also feature in pies and quiches where they are roasted, grilled, or sautéed.
 Onions are not just a vegetable but double as a condiment that adds flavor to any recipe.
 Although their taste may not be overpowering, their presence in any dish will be noticed and appreciated.

 There are many reasons you might want or need to substitute brown onions for something to add a similar flavor and aroma to your dish.
-Here are some of the best onion substitutes that you can use for every situation.
+Here are some of the easiest and most effective alternatives you can use in any dish.

 Shallot is a close vegetable relative of onions.
 It finds its origin in Central or Southwest Asia and is used frequently as a condiment in Asian cuisine.
 They are a versatile ingredient as they can be chopped, dried, or fried.
 Storing fresh shallots is easy as they last up to six months in cool, dry areas.